Updated on August 22, 2022

 Do not hesitate to speak with a knowledgeable attorney to help you get your kids back from CPS after the removal.
 Understandably, the situation is very stressful and intimidating, but you need to do your best to keep calm.

-If your children were removed from your home, you have no time to waste.
-Contact our Harker Heights CPS attorney at The Law Office of Brett H. Pritchard to schedule a free consultation and discuss your situation.
+Contact our Harker Heights CPS attorney at The Law Office of Brett H. Pritchard to schedule a FREE consultation and discuss your situation.
 Our skilled CPS lawyers will fight for the return of your children.
-Call 254-501-4040 to receive a case evaluation.
+Call (254) 781-4222 to receive a case evaluation.